Emergency Grant Program

 Conditions of the Award

-- The purpose of this HCRAC support mechanism is to maximize the potential of applicants to re-establish extramural research funding with the shortest possible period of interruption.
+• The purpose of this HCRAC support mechanism is to maximize the potential of applicants to re-establish extramural research funding with the shortest possible period of interruption.
 Applicants must thus provide assurance that they will apply for extramural support for the Parent Grant or projects derived from it in a timely manner.
-It is expected that applicants will have already submitted an extramural grant application and received the corresponding evaluation (i.e., summary statement) prior to seeking a 1st E-grant installment.
-In special circumstances the applicant may request a 1st E-grant installment prior to receiving a summary statement, but must provide a compelling explanation as to why they did not attempt to avoid a funding interruption.
-Submission of at least one extramural grant application based on the Parent Grant and receipt of the summary statement is mandatory, however, for 2nd installment requests.
+Submission of at least one extramural grant application based on the Parent Grant is mandatory for 2nd installment requests.

-- All applications for Emergency Grant support must first be approved by the department chair or center director.
+• All applications for Emergency Grant support must first be approved by the department chair or center director.
 The chair/center director should examine all financial resources available to the applicant as well as personnel, equipment, and supplies.
-For example, if the investigator has start-up or other discretionary funds available (except their individual investigator DCAA account), then HCRAC expects the investigator to exhaust those funds before seeking Emergency Grant support.
+For example, if the investigator has start-up or other discretionary funds available, then HCRAC expects the investigator to exhaust those funds before seeking Emergency Grant support.
+On individual investigator DCAA accounts, an investigator must have less than $50,000 to be eligible for an emergency grant.
 The role of the chair/center director is to render his/her best judgment regarding the applicant’s need for emergency funds in the context of the applicant’s other support and departmental resources.

 If the chair/center director does not endorse the Emergency Grant request, then the investigator may appeal the negative decision to the Emergency Grant Subcommittee of HCRAC.
 In such an instance, the chair/center director and investigator should both submit letters to Ms. Stephanie Holden describing the justifications for their different opinions.